zapier/visual-builder/docs/_partners/zap-templates.md

 Open Zapier’s [Zap Template creator](https://zapier.com/developer/zap-templates/create) at [zapier.com/developer/zap-templates/create](https://zapier.com/developer/zap-templates/create), or click the _Create Zap Template_ button in your [Zap Template dashboard](https://zapier.com/developer/zap-templates/).
 Select the trigger app, as you would when making a Zap for yourself.
 Select a popular app from the grid, or search for the app you need from the dropdown menu.

-> **Tip:** You can select any app publicly available on Zapier or any beta apps you’ve built or have been invited to use—though Zapier will only publish Zap Templates for public integrations.
+> **Tip:** You can only build and publish Zap Templates with Zapier integrations that are publicly available or that have applied to be launched publicly.

 ![Zap Template select trigger](https://cdn.zapier.com/storage/photos/ea3a3fb79b79782138180c0ce46e7ba5.png)